| This little girl is EXHAUSTING, but so, so amazing. We've had a lot of challenges over these last few months, but

 seeing at school.)
 Jamie has a beautiful spirit, and just really "gets" this little girl.
 She makes Madison work very hard,

+but Madison loves seeing her.
 Madison also just received her "speech generating device".
 This is the computer I talked about in the last update.
 This

 also is a story full of drama and frustrations, and for now we just have a "loaner".
 We have to prove that this is something